Necroforger/textify/README.md

 In the following examples, the height parameter is not set so that it will be calculated to preserve the aspect ratio of the image.
 The URL can be either a local file or an http link.

 ## Video dependencies
-The following must be installed to path.
+The following must be installed to path to use the video feautures.
 * [youtube-dl](https://rg3.github.io/youtube-dl/)
 * [ffmpeg](https://ffmpeg.org/)